Metro Safety Briefing

 - Briefing at 2:30pm.

-International and Interstate Safety Briefing
+Interstate and Regional Safety Briefing

 For the 2020 South32 Rottnest Channel Swim, we were able to work with Network Ten to produce a special edition of TEN News First.
 This video was featured in our 2020 briefings and outlines the rules for this year’s event.
 While we’re constantly working on updating the rules to make the event safer each year, this should give you an overview of what to expect on the day.
 We hope you enjoy!